Last updated on August 6th, 2018 at 03:11 pm

 - If you are really motivated to do the job, and want to keep it for some time, or if you apply just becasue you can not secure any better position at the moment.

-Let’s have a look at ten common questions they use in the interviews.
+Let’s have a look at ten common questions:

 Question 1: How would you deal with an angry customer, or with a person who were strongly unsatisfied with your customer service?